manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 hello.sayHello();
 ```
 Note `Hello` is structural, so even without the extension interface, instances of `Foo` are still
 compatible with `Hello`.
-It's less convenient, though, because you have to explicitly cast `Foo` to `Hello` --
+It's less convenient, though, because you otherwise have to cast `Foo` to `Hello` --
 a purely structural relationship in Manifold requires a cast.
 Basically extension interfaces save you
 from casting.
-This not only
-improves readability, it also prevents confusion in cases involving type inference where it may not be
+This not only improves readability, it also prevents confusion in cases involving type inference where it
-obvious that casting is necessary.
+may not be obvious that casting is necessary.

-It's worth pointing out you can both add an interface _and_ implement its methods
+It's worth pointing out you can both add an interface _and_ implement its methods by extension:
-by extension:
 ```java
 public final class Shy {
 }